theupdateframework/pep-maximum-security-model/README.rst

 The maximum security model is an extension to the minimum model that allows PyPI to survive a repository compromise and permits developers to sign for the distributions that they make available to PyPI users.
-The maximum security provides added protections while still supporting continuous delivery of distributions.
-However, for the following reasons, it was postponed and moved to this PEP:
+The maximum security provides additional protections while still supporting continuous delivery of distributions.
+However, for the following reasons, it is postponed and covered in this PEP:

 1. A build farm (distribution wheels on supported platforms are generated on PyPI infrastructure for each project) may possibly complicate matters.